inariksit/cclaw-zettelkasten/default_logic.md

 But in the Defeasible Monad `n`, a function `f3 :: n (a -> b -> c) -> n a -> n b -> n c` allows you to say `f3 (n a)` gives `f3' :: n c` because who has time to wait for `b`?
 We’re too busy!
 Life is too short! `n` lifts every `a`, `b`, `c` to `HasDefault a`, `HasDefault b`, `HasDefault c` and if `f3` isn’t given `n b` then it just runs a `fromMaybe b` and carries on!
 If it turns out that the value of `n b` is actually not the default `fromMaybe b` then throw a runtime exception, we’ll fix it in court!
 Or we’ll say, run the function again with `f3 (n a) (n b)` and we’ll get a different `n c` result, but to cover up our embarrassment at being found out as guilty of jumping to conclusions, we’ll just call it non-monotonic reasoning!

+---

+As Lawsky says, default logics can be interpreted into classical logics; the apparent contradiction between rule fragments can be resolved when they are composed into complete rules; just as the `if/elsif/else` construct is a way of composing multiple rule fragments into a single coherent rule, a `default/unless/exception` construct can be equally treated as different syntax for the same thing.
+In that case, what is the usefulness of default logic to us?
+The syntax thing is a red herring.
+The value of default logic is good-old reasoning under uncertainty: being able to `fromMaybe` a default value to an unknown; and being able to prioritize conflicting rules, so that a resolution always proceeds deterministically.

 ## Examples in real world

 - <catala> is based on default logic.